diogogpinto/filament-themes-full-guide/README.md

 @config 'tailwind.config.js';
 ```

 This last step imports all custom classes needed by the plugin to render correctly.
-It imports the class, put it to our panel's unique CSS file and minimizes it all for greater performance.
+It imports the class, puts into our panel's unique CSS file and minimizes it all for greater performance.

 #### Running the build process